marq24/emacberry.com/_docs/3010-audioalerts.md

 ## TurnByTurn Instructions

-If TurnByTurn instructions are present in navigation path they will be announced once you are approaching the next navigation waypoint.
+If turn-by-turn instructions are present in navigation path they will be announced once you are approaching the next navigation waypoint.

 Please find below some possible Turn instructions/parts as examples: